build-trust/ockam-documentation/reference/command/nodes.md

 # Nodes and Workers

-At Ockam’s core are a collection of cryptographic and messaging protocols.
+At Ockam's core are a collection of cryptographic and messaging protocols.
 These protocols make it possible to create <mark style="color:orange;">private</mark> and <mark style="color:orange;">secure by design</mark> applications that provide end-to-end application layer trust it data.

 Ockam is designed to make these powerful protocols <mark style="color:orange;">easy</mark> and <mark style="color:orange;">safe</mark> to use in <mark style="color:orange;">any application environment</mark> – from highly scalable cloud services to tiny battery operated microcontroller based devices.